viniciusvasti/my-personal-website/posts/e-commerce-backend-from-monolith-to-microservices-with-quarkus-part-2.md

 ## What I may improve
 - My core domain objects are coupled to the infra persistence layer because of their extending `PanacheEntity` as mentioned.
 To keep my architecture cleaner, I could implement the DB entities separately, in the persistence layer and create a map utility to convert domain objects into DB entities and vice-versa.
 I will probably do that later.
 - Also, I'm using DTO for HTTP request payloads.
 It would be a good practice to use it in the response as well.
 I'll also do it later.
 - Better attending REST standards.
-Maybe even implement RESTFul and HATEOAS.
+Maybe even implement RESTFUL and HATEOAS.

 ---

 That's it for this post.
-The next one will be more focused on the infrastructure =).
+The next one will be focused on improving the performance of the API.

 Repository: https://github.com/viniciusvasti/practicing-quarkus-ecommerce/tree/monolith/products-catalog-rest-api